sudofizzz/DIY-Dry-Chamber/README.md

 # DIY-Dry-Chamber
-A copllaborative effort to improve upon an open source code for DIY Dry Chambers
+A collaborative effort to improve upon an open source code for DIY Dry Chambers

 **🌀 Hysteresis in Environmental Control:**
 Hysteresis is a fundamental concept in control systems.
 In the context of our chamber, it prevents frequent on-off cycling of devices like humidifiers or coolers.
 For instance, if our target humidity is 60%, we might set our humidifier to kick in at 58% and turn off at 62%.
 This buffer ensures our devices aren't constantly toggling, thus prolonging their lifespan and ensuring a more stable environment.